 Just like sakura, nanohana, otherwise known as field mustard, signals the start of spring in Fukuoka!
 Depending on the location, nanohana season runs from February to April in Fukuoka.
-This year has been exceptionally warm, so they are already in bloom in many places.
+The best time to view the flowers varies depending on the location, so check the official website or SNS for blooming conditions before you go.
 These little yellow flowers create beautiful sunshine-colored carpets, which are set off beautifully by blue springtime skies.
 Some places with nanohana will also have sakura, making for colorful vistas.
-Check out our guide for eight great nanohana viewing spots!
+Check out our guide for seven great nanohana viewing spots!

 Fukufuku no Sato is a farmer’s market in Itoshima where you can buy fresh fish and vegetables and during spring, 40,000 nanohana bloom across the fields in front of the market!
 Bring a camera for some photogenic shots of the nanohana with trains along the JR Chikuhi Line running in the background, or of the nanohana with the nearby sakura in bloom.
 Why not pick up tasty Itoshima treats from the market and have a picnic among the flowers?
 You can also pick nanohana and take them home. (¥110 per bag, unlimited picking).

 Nanohana in bloom in Itoshima (Feb.
 26, 2019)

 • Season: Late Jan. ~ Mid-Apr.

 • Open: 9:00~17:00

 • Access: 15 min. on foot from JR Fukuyoshi Sta.
 (JR Chikuhi Line)

 This popular picnic spot boasts over 5,000,000 nanohana on a field measuring approximately 60,000 m2 spreading out like a huge yellow carpet.
 Their website is updated with current flowering status each week.
 The Nanohana Festival will be held on Mar 5 (Sun.) from 10:00 to 15:00, with sales of local agricultural products and stage events.